FederatedAI/FATE/doc/tutorial/README.md

 Here we provide tutorials on running FATE jobs:

-Submiting jobs with `Pipeline` is recommended, here are some `Jupyter Notebook` with guided instructions:
+Submitting jobs with `Pipeline` is recommended, here are some `Jupyter Notebook` with guided instructions:

 - [Upload Data with FATE-Pipeline](pipeline/pipeline_tutorial_upload.ipynb)
 - [Train & Predict Hetero SecureBoost with FATE-Pipeline](pipeline/pipeline_tutorial_hetero_sbt.ipynb)